 (By the way, if you want to learn more, I suggest you read this free guide on the art of making better decisions through the combination of intuition and reason)

 You will become a thoughtful leader, informed by both thought processes, rather than being dominated by one or the other.

 You can thus perform better in all aspects of leadership: be it in terms of delegation, influence, strategy and execution, to name a few.

 This can make all the difference between a potential for success and an assured failure.
 You will love the way you lead the people you care about.

 I coach and write about thoughtful leadership that leverages all of his or her abilities to decide and act wisely.

 I wrote a book on the subject, appeared in print in 2017.
 It deals with intuition and reason, and how far to navigate between the two can influence in a remarkable way.

-The digital version will be available soon, in French.
-If you wish to be informed of its release, just you subscribe, right.
+A brand new edition will be available in 2020, both in French and in English.
+If you wish to be informed of its release, please subscribe to my newsletter.

 You will also receive emails from me periodically.
 I commit to only send you the very best and most useful information on leadership development and management practices.
 You can unsubscribe at any time.